geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 And I worry about I've written a whole bunch of these abstractions.

 ##### **Geohot** [[00:01:12](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=72)]
 I wrote linearizer.
-Now range of I wrote the shape tracker.
+Now range of I wrote the ShapeTracker.
 Like I worry that if these abstractions aren't understandable by other people, then I'm not doing a good job, then they're not good abstractions.
 Because the goal of code is not to be written or to be interpreted by machines to be read.
 So if people can't read the code and understand what's going on, then they're not going to be able to understand what's going on.
 Something's wrong.
 And there's stuff that we have to change everyone here.
 At least everyone who works at the company should be able to work on every piece of tiny grab.
 At least to some extent, there shouldn't be any pieces that are like, oh, we can't touch that piece.
 And that's how I felt the scheduler.
 That's still how I feel the scheduler is.
 I don't know how to touch the code and grouper.
 Like the coding grouper that like, max one reduce option.
 But it's very useful to do point by point ordering.
 So that's a good point to play with.
 I'm going to be going devotionally larger be, some sort ofkn Everyone who works here and all the new people who are here right now can get Ranger Phi merged without me, and I think that's a super important test.
 Because if that can't happen, then this is a bad abstraction and we have to go back to the drawing board.

 ##### **Geohot** [[00:03:14](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=194)]
 I don't know, I think Ranger Phi is easy to understand, but the implementation is hard to understand.